CyberT33N/sinon.js-cheat-sheet/README.md

 const spy = sinon.spy(BrowserService.prototype)
 ```
 - You can not use`spy.restore()` here on the class itself.
 You must restore the method e.g. `spy.methodName.restore()`
+- This also means you can only 1x time create a spy on a class itself.
+When you restore the method stub then the class still is be spyed.
+So you can create a spy in your before() or youc reate it inside of a sandbox and then remove it

 <br><br>